Grand Reopening

 - Construction

-- The park will be closed during construction beginning early October through Spring 2026.
-Access will be maintained to all businesses and properties adjacent to the park.
+- The park was closed during construction from early October through Spring 2026.
+Access to all businesses and properties adjacent to the park was maintained.

 Project Design and Public Engagement

-The project design includes the following elements as illustrated in the design below.
+The project design included the following elements as illustrated in the design below.

 The design includes: